 In Joplin, residents said looters have been picking through the rubble, hoping to grab what little is left from people who have lost nearly everything.

-On the night of the tornado, as emergency responders rushed from one shattered home to the next, Steve Dixon sat outside his father's destroyed house with a baseball bat.
+The night of the tornado, as emergency responders rushed from one shattered home to the next, Steve Dixon sat outside his father's destroyed house with a baseball bat.

 "They wouldn't see me sitting here in my chair, I was in the dark," he told NPR.
 "I'd turn my bright spotlight on them and tell them they needed to move on.
 Then when the police came by, I'd tell them which way they went."